VTA light rail: Stations

 Unusually for light rail systems in the United States, most VTA Light Rail stops are made by request.
-Similar to VTA's bus network, passengers must be visible to the operator while waiting at stations and must notify the operator using the bell before the train arrives at their destination.
+Similar to VTA's bus network, passengers must be visible to the operator while waiting at stations and must notify the operator using the bell before the train arrives at its destination.
 Trains will typically skip stops (other than line termini) if no one is waiting on the platform and no one requests to disembark.

 Hours and frequency

 Lines run for 20 hours per day on weekdays, with headways of 15 minutes for most of the day.
 On weekends, the train runs at 20-minute headways throughout the day.
-After around 8 pm on weekdays and 7 pm on weekends, trains run at 30 to 60-minute headways.
+After around 8:00 p.m. on weekdays and 7:00 p.m. on weekends, trains run at 30- to 60-minute headways.
 The light rail frequency does not meet VTA's definition of "frequent service."

 History

 Santa Clara County began planning for a light rail system in the mid-1970s, after the successful development of the San Diego Trolley and amid a surge in light rail construction in mid-sized cities nationwide (Buffalo, Denver, Portland and Sacramento also built systems at the same time).

 The county received $2 million from the federal government in 1982 to fund the preliminary engineering phase for the County’s first light rail line.
 The operation of the line and some of the construction costs would be funded by a half-cent sales tax for a transit district voters in Santa Clara county had approved in 1976.
 The light rail proposal was championed by County Supervisor Rod Diridon Sr. and Congressman Norman Mineta.

 Light rail service reached downtown San Jose in June 1988, six months after the system opened.
 A UTDC-built light rail car is shown on S. First Street in 1993.